xcgd/oemetasl/README.rst

     class oetest(osv.Model):
         __metaclass__ = OEMetaSL

-    #Class defined in OEMetaSL will be automatically added if they are not
+    #Functions defined in OEMetaSL will be automatically added if they are not
     #implemented in the osv.Model class